Jakobi Meyers Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Matchup vs. New York

-- In his five matchups against the Jets, Meyers' 72 receiving yards average is 10.5 more than his over/under for Sunday's game (61.5).
+- Meyers' 72 receiving yards per game in his five career matchups against the Jets are 11.5 more than his over/under for Sunday's game.

 - In five matchups versus the Jets, Meyers has not had a TD catch.

-- The Jets have the NFL's 18th-ranked pass defense this season, yielding 268.0 yards per game through the air.
+- The 268.0 yards per game the Jets are allowing through the air makes them the NFL's 18th-ranked pass defense.

-- The Jets have allowed four passing TDs this year (0.8 per game), ranking them first among NFL defenses.
+- The Jets have surrendered four touchdowns through the air (0.8 per game).
+They are first in the NFL in that category.

 Recent Performances